Cancer Council Queensland recommend centre sun protection policies are enforced in Queensland all year round.

 - The centre has sufficient shade or is working towards increasing shade in the outdoor play space.

-- SunSmart centres will be reassessed every two years to reconfirm sun protection practices.
+- SunSmart centres will be reassessed every three years to reconfirm sun protection practices.